bugvvd/x101/mathematics/AbstractAlgebra/1.MathematicalInduction/note.md

 Some preparation works for groups, rings and fields.

-The well-ordering principle is a property of the positive integers which is equivalent to the statement of the principle of mathematical induction.
+## Terminology

+**Definition**
+An explanation of the mathematical meaning of a word.

+**Axiom**
+A basic assumption about a mathematical situation. (a statement we assume to be true).

+**Proposition**
+A less important but nonetheless interesting true statement.

+**Conjecture**
+A statement believed to be true, but for which we have no proof. (a statement that is being proposed to be a true statement).

+**Proof**
+The explanation of why a statement is true.

+**Theorem**
+A statement that has been proven to be true.

+**Lemma**
+A true statement used in proving other true statements (that is, a less important theorem that is helpful in the proof of other results).

+**Corollary**
+A true statment that is a simple deduction from a theorem or proposition.

+## Contrapositive and Proof by Contradiction

+The contrapositive of an implication "P implies Q" is the implication "(not Q) implies (not P)."

+If an implication is true, then so is its contrapositive; conversely, if the contrapositive is true, then so is the original implication.

+One strategy of proof is to prove the contrapositive of the original implication.
+Although a statement and its contrapositive are logically equivalent, it is sometimes more convenient to prove the contrapositive.

+This method is also called **indirect proof** or **proof by contradiction**.

+## The Well-Ordering Principle (WOP)

+**Least Integer Axiom**

 A set is called well-ordered if any nonempty subset has a least element.
 It is called **Least Integer Axiom** if the set is all natural numbers $\mathbb{N}$, or some **Least [Element] Axiom** in other sets.
 But unless otherwise noted, I use WOP in terms of a property of the positive integers.

+**Theorem 1.1.**

+Every integer $n \ge 2$ is either a prime or a product of primes.

+**Proof**

+**Theorem 1.2.**

+If $m \ge 2$ is a positive integer which is not divisible by any prime $p$ with $p \le \sqrt{m}$, then $m$ is a prime.

+**Proof**

+## The Principle of Mathematical Induction (PMI)

+The well-ordering principle is a property of the positive integers which is equivalent to the statement of the principle of mathematical induction.

 The validity of mathematical induction is largely based on(?)
 Well Ordering Principle (WOP).

-Contrapositive

-Proof by contradiction

-## The Principle of Mathematical Induction (PMI)

 **PMI Theorems**